 There were claims that he had been murdered by a jealous husband.
 But the truth is simpler.
-Shortly after wrapping up filming, Valentino traveled across the country promoting The Son Of The Sheik (1926) before its general release.
-He arrived in NYC during a heat wave.
+Shortly after wrapping up filming, Valentino traveled across the USA promoting The Son Of The Sheik (1926) before its general release.
+He arrived in New York City during a heat wave.
 He was hospitalized because he was bleeding internally of a ruptured ulcer.
 Sadly, he had spent his final days engaged in a feud in the papers with an anonymous reporter who had questioned his masculinity and blamed him for America’s “degeneration into effeminacy”.
 The reporter railed against Valentino’s “Roman face”, his “patent leather hair”, and his ability to make females dizzy.

 Valentino’s fans stood in a vigil outside the hospital for a week, before his final credits rolled.
 In severe pain, his final words were: